-Mineral property expenses include the cost of acquiring mining rights and expenses directly related to the exploration and evaluation of mining properties.
+Mineral property expenses include expenses directly related to the exploration and evaluation of mining properties.
 These expenditures are expensed in the year they are incurred.

 When technical feasibility and commercial viability of extracting a mineral resource are demonstrable, related mining rights and expenses are capitalized.
 Capitalization ceases when the mine is capable of commercial production, with the exception of development costs that give rise to a future benefit.